bgardon/pr2_teleop/README.md

 If you are running in simulation, you should first start Gazebo before launching this app.

-For any questions, email: fiannaca@cs.uw.edu
+For any questions, email: bgardon@.uw.edu